niels-slotboom/notes/Submanifolds.typ

 $
   g(n^sharp, n^sharp) = epsilon.
 $<normalisationConditionAlpha>
-Our goal will be to write the metric $g$ in terms of the components of $n^sharp$---i.e. of the function $alpha$ and a vector $beta^i$ we will introduce momentarily---as well as the induced metric on the leaves, which has the components
+Our goal will be to write the metric $g$ in terms of the components of $n^sharp$---of the function $alpha$ and a vector $beta=beta^i diff_i$ we will introduce momentarily---as well as the induced metric on the leaves, which has the components
 $
   gamma_(i j) := gamma(diff_i, diff_j) = g(diff_i, diff_j).
 $